BloomAutist47/project-light/Chapters/Chapter 1.md

 Her eyes opened, and a bleak world of gloom unveiled itself.

 Down into the dark meadows laid a graveyard of unending bones and churns.
 Dead trees, unbridled brambles, and ill-fated ravens populated the lands.
 And to the sky, she beheld a somber firmament of Light, everlastingly draped in twilight.
-A heaving sky, as though its ultimate breath of illumination could perish at any given instant.
+A heaving sky, as though its ultimate breath of ilight could perish at any given instant.

 She turned to observe her surrounding before realizing she had woken up... in front of a tombstone.